Health Sciences

 • Supplemental Question.
 In addition to the personal statement above, please answer the following supplemental question in ONLY your DICAS application:

-Please describe your current understanding of public health.
+• Please describe your current understanding of public health.
 Why is it important for dietitians to also have knowledge and skills in public health?
-In other words, in what ways would earning a degree in public health enhance your abilities as a dietitian?
-(Please provide a response that is between 150 and 200 words in length.)
+In what ways would earning a degree in public health enhance your abilities as a dietitian?
+(Please answer the following essay question in approximately 200-250 words).

 • Transcripts.
 Submit transcripts from all colleges and universities attended that contributed to the baccalaureate degree as well as transcripts documenting completion of the pre-requisite courses (see Admission Requirements above).
-Please submit transcripts in your NAU Graduate College application and to DICAS.
+Please submit transcripts in your NAU OGPS and DICAS applications.

 • Supplemental Application Materials (only if applicable).
-If applicable, please include the following documentation in your DICAS application and with your NAU Graduate College application:
+If applicable, please include the following documentation in your NAU OGPS and DICAS applications:

 • If you are enrolled in a pre-requisite course the same semester you apply, please include evidence of enrollment in final pre-requisite courses.